theZMan/RustyRogue/day1.md

 Make a new project `cargo new --bin rustyrogue`

+Run it `cargo run`

+Using Visual Studio Code with Rust?
+Is it more viable than last time?
+RLS extension appears to have been updated https://marketplace.visualstudio.com/items?itemName=rust-lang.rust
+Install Code Runner and you can press the run buttons https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner
+Still no F5 debugging but it will do for now.

 Investigate a rust library to do the terminal output PanVurses seems to be sufficient https://github.com/ihalila/pancurses